 Over the years, many teachers have passed through Mount Pearl School of Dance, most of them developed right here at home under Michele's guidance and encouragement.
 Some have gone on to careers outside the world of dance, but several have continued in the career they began here.
 Michele is very excited to again be introducing new, enthusiastic teachers to her students while continuing to provide the same stable foundation in dance that has been a part of the tradition at Mount Pearl School of Dance.

 Erika Wilansky began her journey with dance in Montreal, QC.
 She grew up immersed in an environment that was alive with music and performance whether on the streets or in the schools and community centres.
-She studied Modern dance, Jazz, and Hip Hop as part of her regular high school curriculum.
+She studied Modern dance, Jazz, and Hip Hop as part of her regular high school curriculum as well as extracurricularly.

-Erika has been teaching Jazz, JazzFunk, Contemporary, Lyrical, Hip Hop, and Burlesque for the past 19 years in St.John's/Montreal and is now a co-owner of Mount Pearl School of Dance as well as a faculty member with Dance Studio East's Professional Division.
+Erika has been teaching dance for the past 26 years and is now a co-owner of Mount Pearl School of Dance as well as Red Hot Productions Commercial Dance Company

 Erika danced professionally for Martha Carter's "iDub" in 2006, and has choreographed for local productions such as "Our Divas do Christmas on Broadway" and KittiwakeDance Theatre's "Reflections".

 Erika is a founding member and the Choreographer of local Hip Hop crew, "Soul Steps Crew", who placed 1st in the Hip Hop and BBoying competition "Hustle To Get Here 3".
 Soul Steps Crew have had the honor of performing in opening acts for Cas Public and the 605 Collective in the Festival of New Dance.
-In 2010, Erika was the Hip Hop judge for a local dance competition "Do You Think You Can Dance".>Erika has recently choreographed for Canadian pop vocalist Vita Chambers, who opened at Mile One Centre for Mariana's Trench.
+In 2010, Erika was the Hip Hop judge for a local dance competition "Do You Think You Can Dance" as well as Hip Hop competition The Recipe in Halifax.
+Erika has choreographed for Canadian pop vocalist Vita Chambers, who opened at Mile One Centre for Mariana's Trench.

-Following a tremendously successful sixth year as Co-Artistic Director and Owner of Mount Pearl School of Dance, Elisabeth is looking forward to the future of MPSD with great anticipation and excitement.
+Following her 12th year as Co-Artistic Director of Mount Pearl School of Dance, Beth is looking forward to the future of MPSD with great anticipation and excitement!

 Additional Dance Accomplishments:

-- Successfully attained Advanced 2 ISTD Tap, Modern Theatre, National Dance, Advanced 1 RAD Ballet, and Advanced 1 Cecchetti Ballet exams
+- Successfully attained Advanced 2 ISTD Tap, Modern Theatre, National Dance, Advanced 1 RAD Ballet and Cecchetti Ballet exams

 Amanda Chretien is a versatile dancer and choreographer who began her dance training at the age of three.
 Training and studying in a variety of styles, today Amanda focuses her energy primarily on Jazz Funk, Hip Hop, Jazz, Burlesque, Tap and Contemporary.
 Much of Amanda’s passion for dance has been fostered through the Mount Pearl School of Dance where she has been teaching since 2007, and became Co-Artistic Director in 2010.